Approximate and Weighted Data Reconstruction Attack in Federated Learning: Approximate and Weighted Attack in Data Reconstruction

-The weighted loss function \eqref{eq_weighted_loss} leverages the distinct characteristics of different layers in the model update.
-In the next subsection, we introduce a systematic method to design the layer weights $q^{(l)}$ to enhance the reconstruction performance.
+The weighted loss function leverages the distinct characteristics of different layers in the model update.
+In the next subsection, we introduce a systematic method for designing the layer weights to enhance reconstruction performance.